KozakHou/KozakHou.github.io/_projects/4_project.md

 #### Recurrent-based machine learning (Bi-GRU)

 The Recurrent-based machine learning (Bi-GRU) is a type of neural network that is suitable for sequential data.
-The Bi-GRU is a type of Recurrent Neural Network (RNN) that is capable of learning long-term dependencies with following configuration : [**Forward GRU**, **Backward GRU**].
+It is a type of Recurrent Neural Network (RNN) that is capable of learning long-term dependencies with following configuration : [**Forward GRU**, **Backward GRU**].
 The following mathematical equations show how the Bi-GRU works:

 $$
 \begin{aligned}